Supporting your LGBT+ child

 What is gender identity?

 Gender is not about our physical sex at birth but rather how we identify or express our gender, regardless of our physical body.
-People may identify as male, female, or non-binary.
+People may identify as male, female, non-binary or gender fluid

-‘Transgender’ is an broad term for those whose gender identity or expression is different in some way from the gender assigned to them at birth and the ‘norms’ expected by the society they live in.
-This includes non-binary gender identities and cross-dressing people.
+‘Transgender’ is a broad term for those whose gender identity or expression is different in some way from the gender assigned to them at birth and the ‘norms’ expected by the society they live in.
+This includes non-binary gender identities.

 While gender identity is different to sexual orientation, how parents feel as they try to support their child during sensitive conversations can be similar: emotional, confusing, surprising and rewarding.